 Pitfalls to avoid, breakdowns and breakthroughs, and how a snapped string inspired one one student’s change in heart.

 Practice games can extend your child’s attention from 20 minutes to 45 minutes or more.
 Which games match your child’s temperament?

 Discipline in learning a new skill should not be thought of an undesirable restraint on a child’s freedom.
 Rather, it is an inner quality which must be caringly taught and modeled by the parent, so that the child becomes capable of sustained effort and self-mastery.

-While Kaleidoscopes is designed to make violin study enjoyable and approachable, it is not reasonable to expect that every violin practice will be a delight-filled discovery of music.
+While a good teacher will help make violin study enjoyable and approachable, it is not reasonable to expect that every violin practice will be a delight-filled discovery of music.

+So.
 Be frank with your child in letting them know that practicing, like going to the gym, is work — although of course you will both strive to make it as enjoyable as possible.

-Your child will be willing to work hard because they love and respect you; when you acknowledge their work, that honors their love and effort.
+Your child will be willing to work hard because they love and respect you.
+When you acknowledge their work, that honors their love and effort.